isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-graphs/c-chg-series.md

 ---
 description: Elements within a dimension can be color-coded as a series within a line graph so that each element can be more easily tracked across other visualizations in the workspace.
-seo-description: Elements within a dimension can be color-coded as a series within a line graph so that each element can be more easily tracked across other visualizations in the workspace.
-seo-title: Change a series
 solution: Analytics
 title: Change a series
 topic: Data workbench